On the Road To Cleaner Air: 10 Eco-Friendly Travel Hacks

 With bamboo, glass and stainless steel options on offer, it’s not difficult to say no to plastic straws anymore.
 Remember to say no to plastic straws when you’re dining out or going out; be responsible travel savvy and slip one in your backpack or handbag and carry on you wherever you go.

-While travelling in some parts of the world requires water sterilisation, here in NZ drinking water is readily available and it’s possible to drink tap water pretty much everywhere you go so you won’t need those on a Wild Kiwi tour.
+While travelling in some parts of the world requires water sterilisation, here in NZ drinking water is readily available.
+It’s possible to drink tap water pretty much everywhere you go so you won’t need those on a Wild Kiwi tour.
 And with heaps of options available on the market be sure to invest wisely.
 Vacuum insulated stainless steel bottles are among our faves as they keep cold drinks cool and also take hot liquids.

 Sometimes, being an eco-warrior is just about making the right choices.
 While our favourite soft drinks usually appear in a plastic bottle on the shelves, beers are packaged in recyclable cans and glass bottles.
 So that sundowner beer on the beach finally gets the thumbs up we think!
 If you’re after a soft drink, choose canned or glass bottled drinks and dispose of the bottles responsibly.